horizon-developers/browser/README.md

 ```

 ### 3. Build the app
-In the newly cloned folder, navigate into the src folder and open Horizon.sln (or Horizon.slnx if you prefer that)
+In the newly cloned folder, navigate into the src folder and open Horizon.slnx
 On the top, select your configuration and platform and click on the play icon.
 Now VS should start building the app and will start it shortly.